ElenaBiagi/Finito/README.md

   -h, --help            Print usage
 ```
 Support for localization queries is currently available only for "rarest".
+The output for each kmer is a pair (unitig id, index) or (-1,-1) if not found.

 ### Disjoint Spectrum Preserving String Set (DSPSS)